Blackboard Ultra Course View Faculty Quick Start Guide

 • Use the Record Feedback option to add a video or audio recording of your feedback.
 Students can watch or listen to your feedback alongside any text you include.

-For more information go to the Grade Tests with Flexible Grading support article.
+For more information refer to the Grade Assessments with Flexible Grading support article.

 Grade Discussions